-- I want to look only at mouse/rat/zebrafish/Arabidopsis GO annotations - which file should I use to get the fullest set of GO annotations for this species?
+- Which file should I use to get the fullest set of GO annotations for a species?

-- Why are the species-specific files and multi-species (UniProt) gene association files different?
+- Why are the species-specific files and the UniProt multi-species gene association file different?

-- How do I change between UniProt accessions and other identifiers, e.g. Ensembl, EMBL, RefSeq Gene ID, UniGene?
+- How do I change between UniProt accessions and other identifiers, e.g. Ensembl, EMBL, RefSeq Gene ID?

 - What GO tools can I use to display/compare annotations to my selected proteins/genes?

-- Is it correct to assume that genes that belong to a child category will automatically be a member of the parent term?
+- Is it correct to assume that gene products annotated to a child of a GO term will automatically be considered part of the parent term?

 - How do I download a bulk set of GO annotations?
-What is the format and I need GO term names to be included.
+What formats are there?

 - What do the evidence codes mean?

 - How do I cite GOA?